1Ramirez7/Portfolio_/gitpushnotes.md

 commit # 79

 I ran into list rendering issues so I remove projects files not structure for the new listing format.
 It seems to have fix the issue.
 I also switch my portfolio_ name to 1ramirez7.github.io because that is what I'm supposed to use for my portfolio

+commit # 85

+I did rename my portfolio and I think that is what cause the issue because my github url change so I needed to also update it on R Studio